nikhilogic/ngNGrid/README.md

 ### Interactive Demo/Designer:
-You can customize and play around with the grid here [here](https://nikhilogic.github.io/)
+You can customize and play around with the grid here [here](https://nikhilogic.github.io/) In this demo, you can design the grid on the fly and download the column initialization code.

 ### Download :
 Download using the "Download ZIP" button on the right panel.
 This contains minified .js and .css file.